 You can make “boring” topics interesting by adding infographics.
 When people come across articles about industries that don’t tickle their fancy, or when it’s about concepts that are too difficult to understand, an effective infographic can save the day.
 You literally draw the picture for them so they can visualize what the article is telling them.
 It can also be used to appeal to their emotions and inspire them to take action.

-Other importance of Infographic include, they have long life spans which mean they have a much higher chance of going viral.
+Other importance of Infographic includes, they have long life spans which mean they have a much higher chance of going viral.
 It’s easy to share, it’s visually attractive, and it has a wider audience reach as opposed to those long articles we find online.
 If you’re an entrepreneur, you can use infographics to make your customers say yes to what they would normally say no to.

 The relationship between SEO and Infographics